 Development of Del Monte Beach Tract #2 raises issues of statewide significance regarding public view protection, rights of public access and recreation and the preservation and restoration of coastal dune environments, a rapidly diminishing resource.
 Residential development on any of 67 remaining vacant lots will tend to diminish the City's options to protect public access, public views, and restorable dune habitat.
 These options include various planned unit development, lot consolidation, redevelopment, development transfer, and public acquisition programs.
 While limited acquisition funds may be available, a willing seller is necessary to implement many of these options.
-And, this lot can be distinguished from the other interior lots in the tract by its proximity to street frontage and existing utilities (approx. 45 ft.).
+And, this lot can be distinguished from the other interior lots in the tract by its proximity to street frontage and existing utilities, as well as the fact that it is directly adjacent to a lot on which the construction of a single family residence and associated street improvements have been approved by the Commission.